fanzyflani/parsniptheory/README.txt

 ----

 Playing instructions:
+* For "L for all":
+  * Left click either selects a unit, moves your unit, or attempts to throw a tomato at an enemy player.
+  * Right click deselects.
+* For "L select, R act":
-* Left click selects a unit.
+  * Left click either selects or deselects a unit.
   * Right click either moves your unit, or attempts to throw a tomato at an enemy player.
 * Enter ends your turn and moves onto the next player.
 * Your units get 7 "steps" each.
   * Moving by 1 tile  uses up 1 step.